playcanvas/developer.playcanvas.com/content/zh/user-manual/assets/models/building.md

 ---
-title: 创建模型
+title: Building Models
 template: usermanual-page.tmpl.html
 position: 2
 ---

 Building art and animations for PlayCanvas can be done using almost any of the many 3D modelling programs available.
 For example: Blender, SketchUp, Autodesk 3D Studio Max or Autodesk Maya.